Here’s How You Fight, Based On Your Myers-Briggs® Personality Type

 INTPs

-Those with Extraverted Feeling (Fe) preferences value social harmony and interpersonal connection.
-They prioritize the needs of others and seek to maintain warm relationships.
+People with Extraverted Feeling (Fe) preferences care about social harmony and interpersonal connection.
+They prioritize the needs of others and work to maintain warm relationships.
 During conflicts, they tend to empathize and compromise in order to satisfy group needs.
 This can lead to a more conciliatory and accommodating fighting style that prioritizes group harmony over individual desires.

-However, if the situation warrants it Fe types are not afraid to take a stand on an issue they believe in and fight for what is right.
+However, if the situation warrants it, Fe types aren’t afraid to take a stand on an issue they believe in and fight for what is right.
 They will use their awareness of others feelings as both motivation and persuasion to rally people around a cause.
-This can be a powerful approach when combined with their natural warmth, which allows them to engage with potential allies and make peace with enemies.
+This can be a powerful approach when combined with their natural warmth, which helps them to engage with potential allies and make peace with enemies.

 In a fight, Feeling-Judging types will focus on how everyone is responding emotionally and the values of everyone in the situation.
-If they are strongly angered they may focus on how people have been affected or the group values at stake.
+Rather than lash out directly, they may focus on how people have been affected or the group values at stake.
 They may also just vent their feelings, unloading their emotions in real time in an effort to understand them.

 Thinking-Perceiving (TP) personality types also value Extraverted Feeling, but have less certainty around it.
 They tend to dislike conflict around values, but they enjoy a friendly argument or debate about intellectual matters.
 They may not always realize when the debate has shifted into unfriendly territory and may tease and troll thinking it’s all in good fun.
 Later on, they may be surprised to find that someone took something they said the wrong way.
 In a fight, they may appear detached and analytical or emotionally reactive; expressing their feelings and trying to make sense of them out loud.